nichollsh/AGNI/docs/src/usage.md

 * `[plots]` - which plots should be produced

 Some parameters:
+* `files.input_sf` is the file path to the "spectral file" containing opacity data.
+Several spectral files are packged with AGNI, but you can find more online via the [Open Science Framework](https://osf.io/vehxg/).

 * `execution.solution_type` tells the model which state to solve for.
 The allowed values (integers) are...
      - 1 : zero flux divergence at fixed `tmp_surf`
      - 2 : zero flux divergence, with `tmp_surf` set such that the conductive skin (CBL) conserves energy flux